 Ear mange in cats

-• Sores around the ears due to excessive itching
+• Redness or sores around the ears from excessive scratching.

 How is ear mange treated in cats?